jeikenberg73/LoyalCustomerApp/README.md

 1. Compile the application into an executable.
 2. As a command console parameter provide a path to the folder holding the log files.
+3. Use ```getLoyalCustomersList(String[] args)``` to create a list of loyal customers.
+4. Use ```generateReport(List<Integer> loyalCustomerIds, String fileName, String path)``` to create a  report with the list of loyal customers.
-3. The application will then provide a text file with a list of the customers IDs associated to the customers that were loyal.
+5. The application will then provide a text file with a list of the customers IDs associated to the customers that were loyal.
 The location of the file will be in the location and name provided to the generateReport method of the used to create the report.